Celtics vs. Raptors: Betting Trends, Record ATS, Home/Road Splits

 Celtics Betting Records & Stats

-- Boston has been the favorite in 72 games this season and won 51 (70.8%) of those contests.
+- Boston has entered the game as favorites 72 times this season and won 51, or 70.8%, of those games.

 Celtics vs. Raptors Over/Under Stats